 Some women also experience darkened areolas during pregnancy.
 This is natural and occurs to help newborns find the nipple for breastfeeding.

 Some moles can get bigger and darker during pregnancy.
 You may even develop new ones.
 Any new moles that appear during pregnancy are usually harmless and generally disappear after the baby is born.

-“The darkening of moles during pregnancy is normal and does not increase the risk of melanoma in pre-existing lesions,” says Dr. Kathryn “Celeste” Durham of U.S. Dermatology Partners of Fort Worth – South Hulen.
+“The darkening of moles during pregnancy is normal and does not increase the risk of melanoma in pre-existing lesions,” says Dr. Kathryn “Celeste” Durham at U.S. Dermatology Partners Fort Worth South Hulen.

 Most women are all too familiar with stretch marks or “stria.”
 These lines and grooves in the skin can occur on any area that has stretched due to rapid weight gain or growth.
 During pregnancy, stretch marks are common on the breasts and abdomen.
 Collagen is a protein that makes your skin more elastic, and stretch marks appear when the skin doesn’t have enough collagen to keep up.
 Hormone surges during pregnancy can also weaken skin fibers and contribute to the formation of stretch marks.